lorenzotecchia/lorenzotecchia/README.md

 - 👋 Hi, I’m @lorenzotecchia
 - 👀 I’m interested in ...
-Python Programmin
+Computer Science
-- 🌱 I’m currently learning ...Physics and data analisis
+- 🌱 I’m currently learning ...C programming
 - 📫 How to reach me ...l.tecchia@studenti.unina.it only on thursdays

 <!---